Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 The two-inch-wide, six-petaled, orange flowers with crimson red speckles appear on the stems, although the flowers will only last for one day.
 Then they will dry into a tight spiral and fall as pods (pear-shaped seed capsules that fade from green to tan) appear and eventually open to reveal the round, shiny black seeds.
-The arrangement of the seeds in clusters gave rise to the common name since they look very much like ripe blackberries.
+The arrangement of the seeds in clusters gave rise to the common name (since they look very much like ripe blackberries).

 You shouldn’t, however, let the brief life of the flower keep you from planting these easy-to-grow beauties, as they are soon followed by other blossoms and you should have a succession of flowers all through July and August, after which the oval, green pods will split open to reveal some very attractive, shiny black seeds.
-The seed pods resemble blackberries and will remain on the plant for several weeks, but they are NOT EDIBLE, regardless of how delicious they may look.
+The seed pods resemble blackberries and will remain on the plant for several weeks, but they are not edible, regardless of how delicious they may look.

 Having blackberry lilies in your yard begins with planting the tubers, which you can plant at any time in USDA zones 5–10a (they are considered hardy in those zones) when the ground is not frozen, or sowing the seeds about two inches deep at the start of either spring or autumn.
-Plant the tubers (bulbs) or seeds about 6–10" apart in a sunny to a lightly-shaded area with soil that drains well, but if you don't have loamy soil, don't worry, as rich soil is not a necessary requirement for these easy-to-grow flowers, as they tolerate many different types of soil.
+Plant the tubers (bulbs) or seeds about 6–10 inches apart in a sunny to a lightly-shaded area with soil that drains well, but if you don't have loamy soil, don't worry, as rich soil is not a necessary requirement for these easy-to-grow flowers, as they tolerate many different types of soil.
 The main thing is to keep the soil moist.

 The tubers from mature plants will transplant easily.
 Flowers will usually appear the second year after planting, but if you are planting seeds and plant them early enough, the flowers will usually appear the first year.

-If you plan to start your plants inside, mix the seeds in a moist growing medium about two months before you plan to plant them outside, then place in a freezer bag.
+If you plan to start your plants inside, mix the seeds in a moist growing medium about two months before you plan to plant them outside, then place them in a freezer bag.
 To achieve stratification, refrigerate the bag for a week.
 Seeds will germinate in two weeks to two months.
 The best time to transplant them outdoors is when two leaves have appeared, and any danger of frost has passed (or at the beginning of autumn).

-- Treasury of Gardening (1994), Publications International, Ltd. (Page 278)
+- Treasury of Gardening (1994), Publications International, Ltd. (Page 278).

-- Fell, Derek (1992), The Encyclopedia of Flowers, Smithmark Publishers, Inc. (Page 128)
+- Fell, Derek (1992), The Encyclopedia of Flowers, Smithmark Publishers, Inc. (Page 128).

-- Heriteau, Jacqueline & Dr. H. Marc Cathey (1990), The National Arboretum Book of Outstanding Garden Plants, Simon & Schuster
+- Heriteau, Jacqueline & Dr. H. Marc Cathey (1990), The National Arboretum Book of Outstanding Garden Plants, Simon & Schuster.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.